internal-page-background-header

 7. Post change review and reporting

-A formal workflow is triggered to assess the success/impact of any change made after a specified time has elapsed.
+A formal workflow is triggered to assess the success/impact of approved changes made after a specified time has elapsed.
 Results are shared among the group to feed into programme of continuous improvement.

 Change control requirements for medical device companies are specified in FDA's 21 CFR part 820 which requires that manufacturers establish written change control procedures that describe company-approved processes.
 These include: